isaiahespi/zealot/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# zealot
+# Zealot

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of zealot is to be mine and allow me to use custom (or stolen) templates and formats for use with RMarkdown in RStudio.
+The goal of the `zealot` package is to be mine and allow me to use custom (or stolen) templates and formats for use with RMarkdown in RStudio.
+Also to share.
+I’ve only managed to make one template for now, and it is just a syllabus.
+But it took a long time to get it the way I wanted it.

+Some templates I intend to construct next; - A basic article template - A CV template - A template for fiction novels or stories or whatever (it’s not all academic, ew) - Tutorials in R - Website/Blog

 ## Installation